weejulius/learning/architecture/cqrs.md

 #### Event bus
   - it can resent the failed event
+  - it garantee the order of recieving events for each aggregate root in case the events are received disorderly

 #### Event store
-  - the events are stored by aggregate id
+  - the events are fetched for one aggregate root only by aggregate id
-  - the events can have snapshot if events are a lot
+  - one aggregate root can have snapshot if its events are a lot

 ## Thinking
    - we may have 3 copy of data, the events and snapshot and view